metabase/metabase/docs/configuring-metabase/config-file.md

 - The current directory (the directory where the running Metabase JAR is located).
 - The path specified by the `MB_CONFIG_FILE_PATH` [environment variable](./environment-variables.md).

 The settings as defined in the config file work the same as if you set these settings in the Admin Settings in your Metabase.
 Settings defined in this configuration file will update any existing settings.
 If, for example, a database already exists (that is, you'd already added it via the initial set up or **Admin settings** > **Databases**, Metabase will update the database entry based on the data in the config file).
+Which means: if you define a setting in the config file, and then later change that setting in your Metabase application, keep in mind that the config file will overwrite that change whenever Metabase restarts.

-The config file settings are not treated as a hardcoded source of truth (like [environment variables](./environment-variables.md) are).
+The config file settings are NOT treated as a hardcoded source of truth (like [environment variables](./environment-variables.md) are).
 Settings set by environment variables cannot be changed, even in the Admin settings in the application itself.

 ## Config setup